Adastros/audiophile/README.md

 - How to architect, design, and deploy a website to the internet using a custom domain

 ### Figma Interpretation and Design
-- How to interpret and recreate Figma wire frame designs
+- How to interpret Figma wire frame designs
 - How to create custom wire frame designs in Figma

 ### Email Handling